kubernetes/community/communication/meeting-notes-archive/201808-201902_Community_Meeting_Minutes.md

         *   I think the author should have final say on when this PR merges
     *   Notes:
         *   Anybody can add or remove a hold (don't even need to be an org member)
-        *   Can we blacklist?
+        *   Can we blocklist?
 We can, from the org
             *   We'd have to restrict hold to org members if it was a problem
 *   [ 0:20 ] ?**SIG Updates**?
     *   SIG Leads, check out this set of [recommended topics to cover](https://github.com/kubernetes/community/blob/master/events/community-meeting.md#sig-updates) during your update